Cross-Platform Notifications in Follow Up Boss

 When an appointment ends — as detected from the FUB calendar and appointment data — Follow Up Ace generates an appointment debrief alert for the assigned agent.
 The AI prompts the agent to capture how the showing or call went: what the client's reaction was, what objections came up, what the next step is.

 This turns a routine post-appointment moment into a structured data-capture event.
-The debrief is logged as a note in FUB, and Ace Trove can use it to update the contact's Lead Summary and Next Action fields during the next analysis cycle.
-An agent who consistently debriefs their appointments builds a contact record that is genuinely useful for the next person who touches that lead.
+The debrief is logged as a note in FUB, so the context lives on the contact record for whoever touches that lead next.
+An agent who consistently debriefs their appointments builds a contact record that is genuinely useful for the next person who picks it up.

 How does admin visibility differ from agent notifications?

-Agents receive alerts relevant to their own assigned contacts: contacts waiting for their reply, stale leads in their pipeline, high-intent contacts flagged by the AI.
-Admins receive the same alerts plus team-level roll-ups: which agents are underperforming, where response times are slipping across the team, and which deals are at revenue risk.
+Agents receive alerts relevant to their own assigned contacts: contacts waiting for their reply, appointment debriefs, and a dormant contact who just re-engaged on a listing or email.
+Admins receive the same alerts plus team-level roll-ups: which agents are underperforming, and which seats are burning subscription spend while sitting inactive.

-The accountability dashboard in Follow Up Ace consolidates this into a single view.
+The accountability dashboard in Follow Up Ace consolidates this into a single view — part of the account-wide Ace Trove Command Center.
 An admin reviewing the dashboard on Monday morning sees the full landscape — who is performing, where coverage gaps exist, and which specific contacts need escalation — without having to pull individual agent reports.

 What notification practices have the most impact on team performance?